Pipelines

 <Accordion title="Unblock a stuck pipeline">

-To unblock a stuck pipeline, call `reset_dataset_pipeline_run_status`.
-It writes a new `DATASET_PROCESSING_INITIATED` record, which clears the stuck status and lets the next `cognify()` call proceed.
+To unblock a stuck pipeline that uses `use_pipeline_cache=True`, call `reset_dataset_pipeline_run_status`.
+It writes a new `DATASET_PROCESSING_INITIATED` record, which clears the stuck status so the next cached run is no longer skipped.

 ```python theme={null}